-We do not discriminate on the basis of race, color, national origin, disability, age, or sex in administration of our programs or activities, and, we do not intimidate or retaliate against any individual or group because they have exercised their rights to participate in or opposed actions protected by 40 C.F.R.
-Parts 5 and 7, or for the purpose of interfering with such rights.
+Ecology is committed to preventing discrimination in our work.
+We do not discriminate against people based on their race, color, national origin, disability, age, or sex.
+We do not intimidate or retaliate against any individual or group because they have exercised their rights or for the purpose of interfering with such rights.

 As recipients of federal funding, we are required to comply with federal non-discrimination laws, including the following: